jesseduffield/jesseduffield.github.io/_posts/2026-7-15-AI-isms-go-deeper.md

 tag: Tech
 ---

-Everybody is clueing on to how AI keeps using em-dashes, alien vocabulary like 'load-bearing', 'gated', 'belt-and-braces', and annoying phrase structure like 'It's not X, it's Y'.
+Everybody is clueing on to how AI keeps using em-dashes, alien vocabulary like 'load-bearing', 'gated', 'belt-and-braces', and annoying phrase structures like 'It's not X, it's Y'.

 What I haven't heard anybody talk about is AI's absurd insistence on imbuing quite powerless objects with agency that they don't have.